 When not loaded down with sour cream and bacon bits, this nutrient-packed starch offers serious health benefits.
 Avoided mainly because of its starchy carbs, which are thought to lead to weight gain, Salafia says that when consumed in proper portion sizes, potatoes make a great side dish on a clean-eating plan.

 But what about the insulin spike?
 When paired with other foods, such as protein and healthy fats, insulin is much more apt to level out nicely while allowing the carbs to provide steady energy.
-Additionally, because starches contain prebiotics, they help boost your gut health, metabolism
+Additionally, because starches contain prebiotics, they help boost your gut health, metabolism and immune system.

 6. Whole Eggs